-Cancellation fees are almost inevitable if you're looking to cancel your policy midway through the term.
+Cancellation fees are almost inevitable if you're looking to cancel your policy midway through your term.
 Nearly all insurance companies charge a cancellation fee — though the amount that you'll be required to pay can vary significantly.
-Cancellation fees can be somewhat discretionary - they vary by the cost of the policy, the remainder of the term, and the amount of time you've been insured with your provider.
-If you can secure a new policy that saves you significantly over your old policy it may be worthwhile to make the switch.
+Cancellation fees can be somewhat discretionary.
+They vary by the cost of the policy, the remainder of the term and the amount of time you've been insured with your provider.
+If you can secure a new policy that saves you significantly more than your old policy, it may be worthwhile to make the switch.

-To Switch or Not to Switch?
+To switch or not to switch?

-To start, take your total annual policy savings and divide by 12 (for the 12 months of the year — your policy term).
+To start, take your total annual policy savings and divide them by 12 (for the 12 months of the year — your policy term).
 This gives you your monthly savings.

 Switch: If the savings are significantly more than the cancellation fee, then it makes financial sense to switch mid-term.

-Stay (for now): If the cancellation fee is more than the savings you calculated above, then wait until your policy renewal date to switch.
-If the cancellation costs exceed the savings you can expect on this policy term, don't worry!
-Just take note of the renewal date and arrange to switch insurers when your current policy expires.
+Stay (for now): If the cancellation fee is more than the savings you calculated above, wait until your policy renewal date to switch.
+If the cancellation costs exceed the savings you can expect on this policy term, don't worry.
+Just take note of the renewal date and arrange to switch insurance providers when your current policy comes up for renewal.
 You'll avoid any cancellation fees and make sure that you get the full benefit of the new rate for the next policy term.

-Making the Switch
+Making the switch

-If you decide to make the switch you need to make sure that your new, cheaper car insurance policy is in place before you cancel your existing policy to avoid getting stuck without insurance.
-To make sure that your coverage is constant, call your new provider to arrange the effective date when your coverage will begin before you cancel your existing policy.
+If you decide to make the switch, make sure that your new car insurance policy is in place before you cancel your existing policy to avoid getting stuck without insurance.
+To make sure that your coverage is constant, call your new provider to arrange the effective date (when your coverage will begin) before you cancel your existing policy.